DIY Pathway of Cedar Stepping Stones and River Rock

 |Wood and stone path over old sidewalk, cedar stepping stones and river rock|

 The old concrete path across the front of the house to the backyard is seldom used.
-When we put new concrete on the main sidewalk from the front door to the street, the old walkway to the back yard was in need of decoration.
-The new sidewalk was also a few inches higher than the old concrete path.
+It was in need of decoration.

 To make the stepping 'stones' of wood, we used 2 x 6 cedar, cut into 11.5 inch boards.
 This made 2 stepping stones per 8 foot plank.
 Each of the four cut boards was attached to each other with wooden dowels and wood glue for external use.
 This created a square.
 The stepping stones were protected with a wood penetrating oil based stain in a natural cedar tone.
 They were placed flat directly on the old but very level concrete sidewalk and then surrounded by 1.5 inch round river rocks.